On the optimal sets in P\'olya and Makai type inequalities: Introduction

 \section{Introduction}

 Let $\Omega\subset\mathbb{R}^n$, $n\geq 2$, be a non-empty, bounded, open and convex set.
-This paper deals with shape functionals involving two well known quantitites, that are the so-called torsional rigidity, denoted by $T(\Omega)$, and the first Dirichlet eigenvalue of the Laplacian $\lambda(\Omega)$, whose variational characterizations are given by
+This paper deals with shape functionals involving two well known quantitites, namely the torsional rigidity, denoted by $T(\Omega)$, and the first Dirichlet eigenvalue of the Laplacian $\lambda(\Omega)$.
+Their variational characterizations are given by